 This is not ideal when making a digital copy of an analog audio recording, which will likely serve as the master recording in the future.
 It is important to ensure the faithful capture or at least a capture to the greatest extent possible.
 By following this, preservation can occur of every detail that exists in the original analog audio cassette, reel-to-reel recording, or record album.
 MP3 does not do that.

 The other problem with using a compressed file format such as MP3 is that future conversion into other types of files will not result in the best recording possible.
-Converting anything to MP3 and then to some other digital file in the future will result in a recording that can be quite different than the original analog audio recording that was digitized and may contained audible artifacts.
+Converting anything to MP3 and then to some other digital file in the future will result in a recording that can be quite different than the original digitized analog audio recording and may contain audible artifacts.

-Ideally, when converting an analog audio cassette or analog audio reel recording to digital, it is recommended to use the WAV file format or the related BWAV (broadcast wav) format for long term preservation of the audio content.
-The WAV format does not use compression and so all the information captured from the original analog recording.
+Ideally, when converting an analog audio cassette, analog audio reel, or any other analog audio recording to digital, recommendations are to use the WAV file format or the related BWAV (broadcast wav) format for long-term preservation of the audio content.
+The WAV format does not use compression and therefore maintaining all the information captured from the original analog recording.

-So, why is MP3 file format used and why do people pretty much convert anything to MP3 these days.
+Why is the MP3 file format used and why do people convert almost anything to MP3 these days?
 The main reason is for access.
 MP3 files are smaller in terms of storage capacity than WAV files.
-Because of this smaller capacity many audio files can be stored on storage media or portable devices.
-With WAV, a substantially smaller amount of files can be stored and for many this is unacceptable for flexibility and access.
+Because of this smaller capacity, many audio files can be stored on storage media or portable devices.
+With WAV, a substantially smaller number of files are storable and, for many, this is unacceptable for flexibility and access.

 In terms of storage capacity, what is the difference between WAV files and MP3 files?